Travis Collins

-Travis William Collins (born 4 May 1985, Campbelltown) is an Australian country music singer-songwriter and guitarist.
+Travis William Collins (born 4 May 1985 in Cessnock, New South Wales) is an Australian country music singer-songwriter and guitarist.
 Three of his albums have reached the ARIA Albums Chart top 20, Hard Light (2016), Brave & the Broken (2018) and Wreck Me (2020).
 He has won eight Golden Guitar trophies at the annual Country Music Awards of Australia and four CMC Australian awards.
 Collins is an ambassador for RUOK?
 Day.

 Early life

 Travis William Collins was born on 4 May 1985 in Cessnock, New South Wales, Australia.
 He is the second youngest son of six children, their parents are Terry Collins, also a musician, and Debbie (née Conroy).
 Collins busked on Peel Street, Tamworth at age 11.
 He was a graduate of the NSW Public Schools Talent Development Program.

 Career

 In January 2004 Travis Collins competed at the Star Maker Quest at the Tamworth Country Music Festival.
 He won for his performance of "Bridge That You Won't Burn", which was co-written by Collins with his father Terry.
 "Bridge That You Won't Burn" was released as his debut single in May 2004.
 He issued his debut studio album, Start the Car, in 2005 via ABC Music.
 It peaked at No. 15 on the ARIA Hitseekers Albums chart.

 His second album, No Boundaries (18 August 2007), reached No. 18 on the ARIA Hitseekers Albums chart.
 It was co-produced by Collins and Herm Kovac.
-Dave Dawson of Nu Country observed, " the peaks are the album's finale – anthemic agoraphobia escape tune 'Walls Come Down' and summary justice narrative 'What Comes Around'."
+Dave Dawson of Nu Country observed, "the peaks are the album's finale – anthemic agoraphobia escape tune 'Walls Come Down' and summary justice narrative 'What Comes Around'."
 Capital News' Susan Jarvis felt, "[it's a] collection of great tracks points to a stellar international career... [and] is sheer class, featuring several [Collins] originals and some well-chosen tracks from leading writers."

 His third album is self-titled and appeared on 7 November 2011 but it did not chart.
 On 13 February 2015 Collins released his fourth studio album, Wired, via Universal Music Australia, which peaked at No. 26 on the ARIA Albums Chart; it also debuted at No. 1 on the associated ARIA Country Albums Chart.
 Kevin Walsh of Good Morning Country proclaimed it Album of the Week, and explained, "[it] couples classic country sounds with the artist’s unique ear for a captivating rock tune."

 Collins joined fellow country artist Adam Brand, together with Drew McAlister (ex-McAlister Kemp), Matt Cornell (ex-Baby Animals) and Mike Carr (p.k.a.
 Buddy Goode) to perform as Adam Brand and the Outlaws at the Gympie Muster in August 2015.
 They issued an album, Adam Brand and the Outlaws, in January 2016.